hanpari/sovereign/source/02/061_mission.md

 ...

 Longus No.3 broke up with me.
 The reason?
 I am not emotionally attached.
 No idea what he was talking about.
-Our relationship lasted for three months, and I've been treating accomodating him like no other girl before.
+Our relationship lasted for three months, and I've been treating him like no other girl before.
 Still, he said to me that he felt like I was just pretending.
 Right he is!
 But this is not the point.

 The point is how he has figured me out?
 Are my acting skills lacking?
 Sure, I am emotionally detached.
-Who wouldn't be taking into account what I had undergone in that training camp?
-Inside me, I'm broken beyond repair.
-But he shouldn't have found out.
+Who wouldn't be a bit freakish if taken into account what I had undergone in that training camp?
+But he shouldn't have found me out.
 I was such a sweet loving girl.
 Longus No.1 and No.2 did not complain.
 Ever!

 I think he's a pussy.
 Would a normal guy care about my deeper soul?
 Would not a normal guy be happy if I told him he was the best?
 I took care of him in every possible aspect.
 Watching TV?
 Fine with me.
 Leaving with friends?
 No big deal.
 All my efforts into the drain.